 Water for the Sauce

-b) Pop the sausages onto a baking tray.
-When the oven is hot, roast on the top shelf until browned and cooked through, 18-20 mins.
 Turn halfway through.
-IMPORTANT: Wash your hands and equipment after handling raw meat.
-The sausages are cooked when no longer pink in the middle.
+IMPORTANT: Wash your hands and equipment after handling raw sausages.
+They're cooked when no longer pink in the middle.

-b) Pour the boiling water into a large saucepan with 1/2 tsp salt for the potatoes on high heat.
+Pour the boiling water from your kettle into a large saucepan with 1/2 tsp salt on high heat.

-a) Once the potatoes and cavolo nero are cooked, drain in a colander and return to the pan.
+Once the potatoes and spinach are cooked, drain in a colander and return to the pan.

-b) Add a knob of butter and a splash of milk (if you have any) and roughly mash.
-Season to taste with salt and pepper - colcannon made.
+Add a knob of butter and a splash of milk (if you have any) and roughly mash.
+Season with salt and pepper.